AllexxT/Game/README.md

 # Program for second tour of courses Light IT
-Python console application-game with two members Human and Computer.
+Python console application-game with two members Human and Computer

 ## Getting Started
-File launcher is the game.py.
+File launcher is the game.py

 For launching game need to enter: